Geodesics on Shape Spaces with Bounded Variation and Sobolev Metrics: Geodesics in the Space of -Curves

 \subsection{The Space of $BV^2$-Immersed Curves}

-Let us first recall some needed defintions. \begin{defn}[{\bf $BV^2$-functions}] We say that $f\in L^1(\Circ,\RR^2)$ is a function of bounded variation if its first variation $|D f|(\Circ)$ is finite
+Let us first recall some needed defintions. \begin{defn}[{\bf $BV^2$-functions}] We say that $f\in L^1(\Circ,\RR^2)$ is a function of bounded variation if its first variation $|D f|(\Circ)$ is finite:

-In the following we use several times the fact that the space of functions of bounded variation is a Banach algebra and a chain rule holds.
-We refer to \cite{AFP} (Theorem 3.96 p.
-189) for a proof of these results.
+Several times in the following, we use the fact that the space of functions of bounded variation is a Banach algebra and a chain rule holds.
+We refer to \cite[Theorem 3.96, p.
+189]{AFP} for a proof of these results.

-We say that $f\in \BV^2(\Circ,\R^2)$ if $f\in W^{1,1}(\Circ,\R^2)$ and its second variation $|D^2 f|(\Circ)$ is finite
+We say that $f\in \BV^2(\Circ,\R^2)$ if $f\in W^{1,1}(\Circ,\R^2)$ and its second variation $|D^2 f|(\Circ)$ is finite:

 For a sake of clarity we point out that, as $W^{1,1}\subset BV$, for every $BV^2$-function, the first variation coincides with the $L^1$-norm of the derivative.
 Moreover, by integration by parts, it holds